Shirakumo/lichat-protocol/README.md

 From there on out the channel's permissions can be viewed or changed with the `permissions` update, if the channel allows you to do so.
 Note that the server must only update the channel's permissions, if the update's `permissions` field is not `NIL`.

-See [Permission Rules](#permission-rules) for an explanation of the proper syntax of the permissions.
+See §2.5 for an explanation of the proper syntax of the permissions.

 #### 5.4 Channel Interaction
 A user can interact with a channel in several ways.